 Yugen: A fanfic for Star Wars which is basically a guilt-ridden afterlife!Anakin talking to Obi-Wan and Yoda about his legacy, and what his whole journey means.
-It may be completely negated by the new movies, and no I'm not happy about those.
-For now, it could take place within the cannon universe.
+It disregards completely the new movies.
 It's just a one-shot but it is my favorite thing posted.
 It's also the least popular.
 Hint.
 Hint hint.
-Will soon be on AO3.
+Also on AO3

 Fodder: A one-shot about a potentially humorous confrontation which mutated into equal parts death threats and philosophical discussion.
 I'm keeping up with the anime tradition nicely.
-Soon to be on AO3.
+Also on AO3

 Thus Opened the Hearts of Many: Its a series of one-shots about how Naruto's precious people came to love him.
 That's quite literally it.
 The genera vary, but generally I strive to include a little bit of everything.

 So Comes the Reaper: A fic about Ruby's Semblance.
 Or, more accurately, about Ruby herself.
 It's a bit darker, perhaps, than most people's take on her character.
 It's a short series of related one-shots which ultimately has a plot.
 I promise.
-Soon to be on AO3
+Also on A03

 Take Heart, Labored Son, for Your Work Will be Done Anew: The Merlin series with Merlin as a female.
 Then there are other changes.
 I'm doing my own twist on the plot line too.
 It is my first genderbent story, and wow is that different.
-I'm not sure I like it.
-Will soon be on AO3
+I'm not even sure I like it.
+Also on AO3.